 If you’ve been diagnosed with mild or moderate heart valve disease, your doctor may suggest monitoring your condition with regular follow-ups.
-Make sure to let your doctor know if your symptoms get worse or change and remember to get an echocardiogram every so often since heart valve disease gets worse over time.
+Make sure to let your doctor know if your symptoms get worse or change and remember to get an echocardiogram regularly since heart valve disease gets worse over time.

-If you’ve already been diagnosed, it’s still important to get an echocardiogram every so often since heart valve disease gets worse over time.
+If you’ve already been diagnosed, it’s still important to get an echocardiogram regularly since heart valve disease gets worse over time.

 |Every 3 to 5 years|